ZettelGeist/zettelgeist/docs/tutorial-Word.md

 ```
 - Could it be simpler?
 Ha!  "tags:" is the new section, just as above.
 But each tag is separate, so you just start the line for each tag with a hyphen to indicate this is the case.
 That's all!!!
 (BTW: This is why we turned off "automatic lists," because that feature would make those hyphens into bullet points.
 We just want clean hyphens.)

-- Let's save that fancier note, just as above: "File>Download>Plain Text."
-(Or, in Word, etc.: "Save as>Gatsby-Note-03.yaml," and so on.)
+- Let's save that fancier note, just as above: "File>Save as>Gatsby-Note-03.yaml," and so on.)

 ## Your research stack is growing!
 Let's do one more, adding one more feature.
 Again, it isn't necessary, but "It's there!"
 So what the heck?

-- Edit the GDoc again.
+- Edit the document again.

 - Let's find a new citation from the book and put it in the "note:" section (between quotes) and write a new "comment:"  Just zap the old material and add the new, adjusting only what is necessary for the new note, resulting in something like: